There are many great reasons to be an OTA.

 So what does the research say?

-According to the latest Bureau of Labor Statistics (BLS) data, as of May 2017, there were 41,650 OTAs nationwide, with a median annual wage of $59,310.
+According to the latest Bureau of Labor Statistics (BLS) data, as of May 2020, there were 55,100 OTAs nationwide, with a median annual wage of $60,950.
 However, more OTAs are needed.
-The BLS predicts that the number of practicing OTAs in the U.S. will grow 28% between 2016 and 2026 (four times the overall job growth for that same 10-year period), and that’s just the short term.
+The BLS predicts that the number of practicing OTAs in the U.S. will grow 32% between 2019 and 2029, much faster than the average for all other occupations, and that’s just the short term.
 As more healthcare providers incorporate occupational therapy into patients’ overall care and more insurers (including Medicare) increase coverage for occupational therapy, the demand will likely grow further.

 5. You Can Become an OTA in Much Less Time than it Takes to Become an OT